wayoffthecoast/electron-react-master/README.md

 ## About
-A desktop app based on electron-react-boilerplate
+A desktop app based on electron-react-boilerplate.
+See below for instructions on how to package for Raspberry Pi 3

 ## Install
 - **If you have installation or compilation issues with this project, please see [the debugging guide](https://github.com/chentsulin/electron-react-boilerplate/issues/400)**